Significant Perkins

 Textbooks, probably would meet the

-and publications, but the recipient may be supplanting local funds with
+definition for instructional aids and publications, but the recipient may be supplanting local funds with federal

 funds.
-Thus the expenditure may not be an allowable use of
+Thus the expenditure may not be an allowable use of funds under that section of the Act.
+However,

-‘supplant’ violation, if the district is providing similar support for other programs
+this would only be a ‘supplant’ violation, if the district is providing similar support for other programs

 while withdrawing the support of local funds from the program in question.
+Supplement vs. Supplant The underlying intent of Federal Perkins law is to improve the

 achievement of students in career and technical programs.
 Using Federal dollars to ‘supplement’ existing